 (see the Youtube series India Untouched: The Darker Side of India parts 1-4)

-However they are protesting about their lot, trying to be heard and seen as full humans.
+However they are protesting about their lot, fighting to be heard and seen as full humans.
 This is why Gandhi called them harijans (children of God) rather than untouchables, and also partly explains why Pan-Africanism is becoming popular in South Asia right now.
 There are also others out there who recognise the mental damage done over the millennia and encourage other Sasians to take pride in their swarthy skins.

 |Mizos, aka Mizo hnam|

-* There are people who populated the surrounding (Pacific) islands at around the same time.
+* There are other people who populated the surrounding (Pacific) islands at around the same time.
 Such people are especially abundant in the Andaman and Nicobar islands, and are classed as a type of Negrito.
 They look indistinguishable from the “true Negro” but I assure you they are the most genetically unrelated humans to Africans on Earth…

 |Jarawa women and child in centre(pink stars are my additions, to hide the women’s bosoms)|

 They are not to be confused with the Siddis (also spelt Siddhis or Sheedis), who are actual Africans living in South Asia, especially India and Pakistan.
 They started migrating there since the early 7th century, and were followed up by other Africans over a period of centuries.
 They originally came as sailors, merchants, mercenaries or prisoners-of-war-turned-slaves from Mozambique, Madagascar, Ethiopia & Sudan.
 Nowadays they’re bundled together as if they were all one people.
 They are treated in similar ways to the Adivasis, and are accordingly classed as a Scheduled Tribe with them.
-Most Sasians have never heard of them, nor of anyone else in their countries who don’t look like themselves.
+Most Sasians (the mixed Adivasi-Aryan types) have never heard of them, nor of anyone else in their countries who don’t look like themselves.